 “We do the same as insects do in nature.
 The only difference is that we choose the 2 plants that will be crossed and the insects do it randomly” says Production Manager from MNP Juliette Einhorn.

 Do Not Confuse Hybrids With GMO!

 In nature, hybrids are hit or miss.
 Commercial hybrids come about after a great deal of work and many attempts are discarded if they do not produce the desired results.
 Whether the cross occurs by nature or man, do not confuse hybrids with genetically modified plants (GMO), which are created using techniques such as gene cloning.
-Hybrids are simply two plants that cross pollinated.
+Hybrids are simply two plants that are cross-pollinated.

 MNP flowers (the Netherlands) introduces new plants and varieties from the Japanese breeder Suntory Flowers Ltd., among others, onto the European ornamental horticultural market.
 MNP flowers have several selection specialists, who all have in-depth knowledge of the European horticultural market.
 Together they select plants and varieties that suit this market perfectly.
 They are tested extensively at several testing locations.
 Next to that MNP flowers carries out market research for every variety, which is very important for ‘positioning’ the product.
 They think about ‘product naming’ and branding (logo, labels, pots, leaflets, website, etc.).
 Growers pay a licence fee for every Suntory Flowers Europe plant.
 MNP flowers recoups this licence fee to its business partners by creating marketing concepts, arranging free publicity and PR, safeguarding plant quality, etc.